merbanan/rtl_433_tests/tests/TFA-Marbella-30.3238.06/README.md

 Data encoding
 =============

-Using rtl_443 on the recorded files with option -A gave the folloing files
+Using rtl_443 on the recorded files with option -A gave the following files and temperatures
 ```
 5555555555555555695516ea341f8b0513a555358 [g001: 22.8]
 5555555555555555695516ea341f8b0613a555310 [g002: 22.8]